majidBOUZAR/django-ecommerce-lolo-nutritions/README.md

 - create new folder and open the terminal inside it and create  new venv : 'virtualenv NameOfVenv'
 - activate the venv 'NameOfVenv\scripts\activate'
 - open the project in VScode or PyCharme or any another editor
+- instal the requirements : 'pip install -r requirements.txt'
-- python manage.py makemigration
+- create databse 'python manage.py makemigration'
-- python manage.py migrate
+- migrate database 'python manage.py migrate'
-- python manage.py runserver
+- run project 'python manage.py runserver'